The questionnaire has now closed. You can submit any further comments to firstname.lastname@example.org

 |February 20||Narrative development and collaboration with Government|

 Lancashire LEP is very keen to receive views from all sectors of the economy so that the drafting of the Local Industrial Strategy is properly informed.
 We are very conscious of the overwhelming importance of achieving buy-in from all places and sectors within Lancashire.

 With this in mind:

-– for the remainder of the year (2019), the LEP will be supporting a series of events and consultation workshops in relation to the Local Industrial Strategy.
+– The LEP has already supported events and consultation workshops during 2019 in relation to the Local Industrial Strategy.
+A further consultation event is due to be held in early 2020.
 These will help to receive and develop views, as well as more generally spreading an understanding of the Local Industrial Strategy development process and helping to build a consensus around its conclusions.
 These events will be a mixture of structured workshops within the LIS development process, where key stakeholders with an understanding of the developing strategic priority themes will be prioritised and wider events where LEP representatives will attend to the meetings of existing networks groups and organisation to share information and gather views.